jwbullard/THAMES-Hydration/INSTALL.md

 * Save the `install.sh` file and close it
 * Run the command `./install.sh`

-### Build THAMES
+### Build THAMES-Hydration
-Next, build and install THAMES.
-The recommended way to configure THAMES is to do an out-of-source build, which means that the original files and directories are left untouched.
+Next, build and install THAMES-Hydration.
+The recommended way to configure THAMES-Hydration is to do an out-of-source build, which means that the original files and directories are left untouched.
 Doing this makes the re-compiling and cleaning of the installation files much simpler.

-* cd /PathToTHAMES/THAMES/build
+* cd /PathToTHAMES-Hydration/THAMES-Hydration/build
 * Run one of the following commands, depending on your C++ compiler

 #### Apple's Clang Compiler